 Study site

 The study was conducted in two classified forests located in northern Côte d'Ivoire, the Palée and Boundiali classified forests.
-In the Boundiali classified forest, covering an area of 78,000 hectares, two prospecting areas were inventoried (Area 1 and Area 2).
-In the Palée classified forest, covering an area of 45,000 hectares, one area was surveyed (Zone 3) (Figure 1).
-These two classified forests are located in the Bagoué region, whose capital is the town of Boundiali, located 800 kilometres from Abidjan, the economic capital of Côte d'Ivoire.
-The climate of the Bagoué region is Sudanese, characterised by a long dry period from October to May and a rainy season with two peak rainfall periods, in June and September (Table 1).
-Temperatures range from 21 to 35 °C. The landscape is dotted with inselbergs reaching heights of 421 metres, as well as plateau areas.
-The vegetation of Bagoué is characteristic of Sudanese zones.
-Tree species such as iroko (Milicia excelsa), teak (Tectona grandis) and Vène wood (Pterocarpus erinaceus) are found there (Ministry of Agriculture and Rural Development, 2021).
+The Boundiali classified forest, covering an area of 78,000 hectares, has two prospecting areas inventoried (Area 1 and Area 2).
+In the Palée classified forest, covering an area of 45,000 hectares, only one area was surveyed (Zone 3) (Figure 1).
+These two classified forests are situated in the Bagoué region, with its capital being the town of Boundiali, located 800 kilometers from Abidjan, the economic capital of Côte d'Ivoire.
+The climate of the Bagoué region is Sudanese, characterized by a long dry period from October to May and a rainy season with two peak rainfall periods, in June and September (Table 1).
+Temperatures in the region range from 21 to 35 °C. The landscape is marked by inselbergs reaching heights of 421 meters, as well as plateau areas.
+The vegetation of Bagoué is typical of Sudanese zones, with tree species such as iroko (Milicia excelsa), teak (Tectona grandis) and Vène wood (Pterocarpus erinaceus) being prevalent (Ministry of Agriculture and Rural Development, 2021).

 Fig.1 .
 Map of inventory areas